vegaprotocol/specs/protocol/0028-GOVE-governance.md

 Once submitted, a single voting period should be run in which participants may place a single vote to approve/disapprove of the entire batch.
 It *must* not be possible to vote for components in the batch separately.
 Once the closing timestamp is reached each individual proposal within the batch is evaluated against the votes received.
-If all proposals pass (on their own rules on participation, majority, LP-ELS voting etc.) then the entire batch passes.
+If all individual proposals would pass (given the votes received, based on their individual rules on participation, majority, LP-ELS voting etc.) then the entire batch passes.
 If even one proposal within the batch would fail then the entire batch fails.

 If the batch passes, each of the component proposals should be enacted at their enactment timestamp exactly as if each had been proposed and passed individually.
 The enactment order of two proposals in the batch with the same enactment timestamp does not need to be defined and should be considered indeterminate from a user's point-of-view.